 Located in a disaster area: Historically, federally declared disasters are specific to taxpayers in located in affected areas – the IRS designates eligible areas on a county by county basis, in a published Notice.
 These IRS Notices specify which counties have been affected, the date the disaster began, and the type and duration of tax relief provided.
 Pursuant to these Notices, affected taxpayers are automatically eligible for relief.
 Here is a link to the IRS website’s resource on disaster relief notices and guidance.

-Please keep in mind that pursuant to Revenue Procedure 2018-58, section 17, a taxpayer who is not otherwise an “affected taxpayer” as defined in the IRS disaster relief guidance ( i.e. they are not located in the “Covered Disaster Area” or doesn’t meet other eligibility) can be eligible for an extension of the 45-day identification deadline or 180-day exchange period deadline for a variety reasons, including, but not limited to: the relinquished or replacement property is located in the federally declared disaster area; the principal place of business of any party to the transaction is located in the disaster area; or a lender will not fund the loan due to the disaster.
+Please keep in mind that pursuant to Revenue Procedure 2018-58, section 17, a taxpayer who is not otherwise an “affected taxpayer” as defined in the IRS disaster relief guidance ( i.e. they are not located in the “Covered Disaster Area” or doesn’t meet other eligibility) can be eligible for an extension of the 45-day identification deadline or 180-day exchange period deadline for a variety reasons that materially affect their transaction, including, but not limited to: the relinquished or replacement property is located in the federally declared disaster area; the principal place of business of any party to the transaction is located in the disaster area; or a lender will not fund the loan due to the disaster.

 CV-19 disaster extensions and 1031: Due to the Covid-19 pandemic, Notice 2020-23 differed from many prior Notices in that it provided much broader relief to all taxpayers with time sensitive deadlines listed in Rev. Proc.
 2018-58, that fell between April 1, 2020 and July 15, 2020.
 The Notice extended those deadlines until July 15th but due a departure from standard language, there was some debate among tax and legal professionals regarding the nature of the relief that the Notice granted and whether the 120 day extension provided for in Rev. Proc.
 2018-58 Section 17 applied.
 On August 11, 2020, almost a month after the July 15th deadline passed, the IRS issued a CV-19 FAQ stating that “Notice 2020-23 did not extend the relief provided in section 17 of Rev. Proc.
 2018-58 to taxpayers engaging in section 1031 like-kind exchanges.
 Therefore, the section 1031 deadlines addressed in items 26 and 27 of section 6 of Rev. Proc.
 2018-58 that fall on or after April 1, 2020, and before July 15, 2020, are not extended beyond July 15, 2020.”